Cloudflare SSL/TLS Hardening: HTTPS, HSTS & TLS 1.3

 • TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA

-These all use CBC mode — a long history of timing leaks and padding oracles (BEAST, Lucky Thirteen) — and SHA-1 for their MAC.
-Modern AEAD suites like AES-GCM and ChaCha20-Poly1305 avoid these structural weaknesses entirely.
+CBC mode has a long history of timing leaks and padding oracles (BEAST, Lucky Thirteen), and these suites use SHA-1 for their MAC on top of that.
+AEAD suites like AES-GCM and ChaCha20-Poly1305 don’t have those structural problems.

-The problem: Cloudflare’s free and Pro plans don’t let you control which cipher suites are offered.
-The only way to drop CBC is to purchase Advanced Certificate Manager (ACM) ($10/month), which unlocks per-hostname cipher suite configuration.
-With ACM, you can restrict your edge to AEAD-only ciphers and eliminate CBC entirely.
+The catch is that Cloudflare’s free and Pro plans don’t let you control which cipher suites are offered.
+If you want to drop CBC, you need to purchase Advanced Certificate Manager (ACM) for $10/month.
+ACM unlocks per-hostname cipher suite configuration, so you can restrict your edge to AEAD-only ciphers.

 SettingValueCost